Nihit25/Stay_Updated/README.md

 # Stay_Updated

-Through this application, users can stay updated about tech industry
+Through this application, users can stay updated about tech industry.